tylertitsworth/5th-age-srd/Classes/Druid.md

 Full Recovery

 **Effect:** Sand starts slowly building up around a target area that you can see, and grows into a massive sand dune over the next hour.
 The dune is high enough to bury a barn or a two-storey building.
-The sand dissipates with the wind over the next day.
+The sand dissipates with the wind over the next full recovery.
 While the sand is too slow to bury those quick enough to run away from it, it can seal tunnel passages or slow pursuers, especially on horseback.

 ---